 We provide financial support to help families with the cost of health care.

-Medicare payments and services can help with the cost of health care services or medicine.
+Medicare can help with the cost of health care services or medicine.

 Child Dental Benefits Schedule helps with the cost of basic dental services for children between 2 to 17.